arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_collection_properties.md

 (The default is *1*): in a cluster, this attribute determines how many copies of each shard are kept on different DB-Servers.
 The value 1 means that only one copy (no synchronous replication) is kept.
 A value of k means that k-1 replicas are kept.
-It can also be the string `"satellite"` for a SatelliteCollection, where the replication factor is matched to the number of DB-Servers (Enterprise Edition only).
+For SatelliteCollections, it needs to be the string `"satellite"`, which matches the replication factor to the number of DB-Servers (Enterprise Edition only).

 Any two copies reside on different DB-Servers.
 Replication between them is